top of page

 The cooperative is comprised of five women, determined to create a better future for themselves and their families.
 The women can now be self-sustaining and expand to the U.S. markets that otherwise would be inaccessible.
 The women can now provide education for their children, and then grandchildren.
 The introduction of education and resource into a poverty-stricken community has a ripple effect that flows infinitely through generations.

-Today the network has over 36 organizations in 20 countries, supporting the employment of over 1,400 women survivors worldwide.
+Today the network has more than 36 organizations in 20 countries, supporting the employment of over 1,400 women worldwide.
 The program has launched 3 enterprises, and partnered with nearly 10 to accelerate growth.
+Artisan Partners also provide development programs ranging from healthcare, vocational training, education, childcare, food security, residential homes, agriculture development, or legal advocacy.

 Larkspur Conservation is a nonprofit dedicated to the stewardship of the natural environment through earth-friendly, natural burial practices.
 Becca serves as a co-founder and Board Chair.